huntereyes/udemy-dl-1/README.md

 **wget**

-Windows users can get the pre-built wget binary from [Eternally bored][eb].
+Windows users can get the pre-built `wget` binary from [Eternally bored][eb].
 Paste the binary in the folder containing udemy-dl.

-Linux users can install wget from their package manager
+Linux users can install `wget` from their package manager
 ```sh
 $ apt-get install wget
 ```

 ### Usage

-There are two ways that udemy-dl can be run: 1) Using PHP 2) Using the pre-built exe (Windows only)
+There are two ways that `udemy-dl` can be run: 1) Using PHP 2) Using the pre-built exe (Windows only)

 **PHP**
+Download the PHP files from the *src* folder and run the following in cmd.
 ```sh
 $ php udemy-dl.php [OPTIONS]
 ```

 **EXE**
+Download the pre-built exe from the *bin* folder and run the following in cmd.
 ```sh
 $ udemy-dl [OPTIONS]
 ```